Cycling is a great way for kids to experience a country – Andy Patton has this advice to help you organise a family cycling holiday in France.

 As with any family holiday, the first step is to get the map out and decide which part of the country you want to explore – and ask the kids for their input too.
 Would they prefer to take a coastal path in south-west of France, covering parts of the Vélodyssée, take a river route in the Lot Valley, or cycle through forests and countryside in the Ardennes, in the eastern part of France?

 If you're cycling with younger children, who are less competent on two wheels, you might want to avoid towns, as far as practical, and stick to the country lanes where often you won’t see a car for miles.
 Look for areas with lots of designated bike paths and car-free routes such as voies vertes, which often follow canal and river towpaths, and disused railway tracks.
 This will ensure the youngest members of the family won’t have to negotiate uphill rides.
-You can find a map of these official greenway routes at www.voiesvertes.com
+See here for a map of all voies vertes and veloroutes in France.

 Choosing a route for cycling with kids